aralroca/prerender-macro/README.md

 ### Add your framework example

 This project is open-source and totally open for you to contribute by adding the JSX framework you use, I'm sure it can help a lot of people.

+To add your framework you have to:

+- Create a folder inside "examples-and-tests" with your framework that is a copy of some other framework.
+- Make the changes and adapt the tests in the folder to make your JSX framework work with prerender-macro.
+- Update the package.json to run also the tests of your framework in the pipeline.
+- Update the README.md adding the documentation of your framework.
+- PR

 ## Contributing